davidanderle/HA-eink-display/README.md

 natively supported.
 The 8 bit pixels will be converted to 4bpp before sending them to the display in a callback function.

+### TODO
+Note that the build only succeeds for BOARD=GENERIC_S3_SPIRAM, following the patches recommended [here](https://github.com/lvgl/lv_binding_micropython/issues/227#issuecomment-1596203164).
+Check if this works with the ProS3 and if not, use this build setup to modify the relevant files to enable the compilation for the ProS3

 # References

 ICE driving board